HuestonCo/wordpress-llm-crawler-log/readme.txt

 * GPTBot and CCBot detection

 == Upgrade Notice ==

+= 1.5.0 =
+NEW FEATURE!
+Export your AI bot logs to CSV for external analysis.
+Download filtered or complete datasets directly from the admin dashboard.

 = 1.4.4 =
 Important fix!
 Plugin now tracks ONLY AI/LLM bots.
 All non-AI crawlers removed for pure AI traffic analytics.